Agoric/documentation/main/getting-started/intro-zoe.md

 # Introduction to Zoe

-::: tip Alpha status
+::: tip Beta status
-Zoe is currently at Alpha status.
+Zoe is currently at Beta status.
 It has not yet been formally tested or hardened.
 It is not yet of production quality.
 :::